TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 Plugin is built using VS 2015 Community Edition, targeting VC12 (VS 2013) runtime, since rF2 comes with VC12 redist.

 ## Refresh Rates:
-* Telemetry - 90FPS, but it appears that game sends same values twice, so effective rate is 50FPS (provided there's no mutex contention).
-This might be due to my particular processor speed, so your mileage may vary.
+* Telemetry - 50FPS (provided there's no mutex contention).
 * Scoring - 5FPS.
 * Extended - 5FPS and on tracked callback by the game.

+## Limitations/Assumptions:
+* Negative mID is not supported.
+* Distance between max(mID) and min(mID) in a session cannot exceed 512.
+* Max mapped vehicles: 128.
+* Plugin assumes that delta Elapsed Time in a telemetry update frame cannot exceed 2ms (which effectively limits telemetry refresh rate to 50FPS).

 ## Monitor
 Plugin comes with rF2SMMonitor program that shows how to access exposed internals from C# program.
 It is also useful for visualization of shared memory contents and general understanding of rFactor 2 internals.